Receiving Social Security Disability for Shoulder-Related Injuries

 Receiving disability benefits for a shoulder injury can be challenging but not impossible.
 The Social Security Administration (SSA) will require sufficient medical evidence of your condition.
 Having an experienced and licensed attorney by your side may increase the chances of having your disability claim approved.
 He or she can help prepare your application and gather supportive evidence on your behalf.

 Dayes Law Firm is prepared to review your situation and discuss your eligibility for benefits in a free consultation.
-There is no risk or obligation involved.
+There is no obligation involved.
 Our services are offered at no upfront cost to you.

 Get started by calling 1-800-503-2000.